Calgary Dinos women's basketball

 The Calgary Dinos women's basketball team represent the University of Calgary in the Canada West Universities Athletic Association of U Sports women's basketball.
 In 1989, the Dinos captured the Bronze Baby, awarded to the U Sports National Champions.

 History

 Starting on October 28, 1988, the Dinos enjoyed a superlative 69-game winning streak.
-Coming to an end on March 10, 1990, the stretch was highlighted by an undefeated 1988-89 season, which saw the program capture the Bronze Baby trophy.
-During the 1990-91 season, Jodi Evans led Canada West in points, assists, and rebounds, earning the Nan Copp Award for her efforts.
+Coming to an end on March 10, 1990, the stretch was highlighted by an undefeated 1988–89 season, which saw the program capture the Bronze Baby trophy.
+During the 1990–91 season, Jodi Evans led Canada West in points, assists, and rebounds, earning the Nan Copp Award for her efforts.

 On February 11, 2012, which was also Senior Night for the Dinos, fifth-year player Jenna Kaye became the first player in program history to achieve a triple-double.
-Versus the Winnipeg Wesmen, Kaye recorded 10 points, 14 rebounds and 13 assists in an 88-62 victory.
+Versus the Winnipeg Wesmen, Kaye recorded 10 points, 14 rebounds and 13 assists in an 88–62 victory.

+The Dinos ended the 51-game winning streak of the Saskatchewan Huskies on February 21, 2026, as they won 61–58 in the Canada West semifinal and secured a spot in the national playoffs.